leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Dev/landez_wms_composite_mbtiles.rst

     mb.run()

-Arrange tiles into single images
+Arrange tiles into single /images
 --------------------------------

 This feature can be very useful for printing tiled maps or have a quick overview